Measuring for a new lawn

 Ask the delivery driver to space the pallets around

-the yard to reduce the time and distance you’ll have to carry each
+the yard to reduce the time and distance you will have to carry each

 If there is a slope, begin sodding at the bottom and work

-your way up the slope to keep the seam and joints tightly together.
+your way up the slope keeping the seams and joints tightly together.
 If

 the slope is steep, run the pieces across the direction of the slope.